Introduction

 In February 2003, UCG's doctrinal committee published a paper entitled Principles of Sabbath Observance/Eating Out on the Sabbath.
 This document, which defends dining out on the Sabbath, claims to present the Biblical view on this issue.
 However, it doesn't come close to doing so.
 Instead of presenting God's wisdom on this topic, this team of UCG thinkers employs what would best be described as sophistry when making their case.

 Throughout their paper, the UCG argues that God's word is silent on this issue.
 After all, there is not one reference to "restaurants" in the scriptures and only two references to "buying and selling."
 Additionally, they claim that those who labor in restaurants on the Sabbath are not "their servants," but rather the servants of restaurant owners.
-Therefore, God doesn't care if His people seeks them out and pay them to labor on their behalf on holy time.
+Therefore, God doesn't care if His people seek them out and pay them to labor on their behalf on holy time.
 After all, they would be working anyway.
 At one point, the UCG actually argues that dining out on the Sabbath can be more in keeping with the fourth commandment than eating at home.
 Here is how they put it.

-It is actually less work for many to eat in a restaurant and pay for the meal than it is to have a group of people in your home to eat on the Sabbath.
-Even if you work diligently to prepare everything the day before, there will still be work involved when one entertains others in his home.
-UCG
+"It is actually less work for many to eat in a restaurant and pay for the meal than it is to have a group of people in your home to eat on the Sabbath.
+Even if you work diligently to prepare everything the day before, there will still be work involved when one entertains others in his home."

 Noticeably absent from their position is a deep and profound reverence for the Sabbath and what it pictures.
-At no time does the UCG address the fact that this day looks forward to God's Kingdom--a Kingdom in which no one will engage in such a sin.
+At no time does the UCG address the fact that this day looks forward to God's Kingdom—a Kingdom in which no one will engage in such a sin.
 Furthermore, they never mention that God's people are ambassadors of that Kingdom and should act out the great hope it holds.
 Instead, these church leaders attempt to prove that His people can go back into spiritual Egypt and avail themselves of the very sin they were once enslaved by.

 This wing of our site examines the position offered by the United Church of God with respect to this critical issue.
 It is presented in a collection of articles addressing each UCG argument.
 As you read each response, we appeal to you to honestly ask yourself which position sounds more like the wisdom of the Holy One of Israel.
 After all, this debate is not about what man thinks but rather what the Great God of Heaven desires of His people.
 With that understanding, we think the answer will be obvious.

 Finally, although we are very aggressive in our criticism of the UCG position, we do not for one minute believe this issue stands as a referendum on their legitimacy as a true Church of God.
-It is the official position of Blow the Trumpet that this body of believers is totally dedicated to God's way and His work.
-However, they are hugely mistaken on this issue.
-Because of the gravity of this error, we feel compelled to cry out to them and to all who hold to their view.
+It is the official position of Blow the Trumpet that this body of believers is genuinely dedicated to God's way and His work.
+However, they are HUGELY mistaken on this issue.
+Because of the gravity of this error, we feel compelled to cry out to them and to all who hold their view.

 Respectfully,